lemonzi/MUMT618/_content/index.md

 confer to many instruments their identity.
 New numerical methods for physically-based simulation of sound are allowing very detailed studies of how instruments respond to slightly different inputs, which is what playability is about.
-This project is a take at better understanding what happens then the driving-point admittance, one of the most intrinsic characteristics of bowed string instruments, changes.
+This project is a take at better understanding what happens when the driving-point admittance, one of the most intrinsic characteristics of bowed string instruments, changes.

 The different sections are broken down into pages.
 Please use the left menu for navigation, or start [here](intro).